explaingit

 USE CASE 1

-Build a working radar system for university research or drone detection experiments.
+Build a 3 km range radar system (AERIS-10N) for university research or hobby experimentation with radar technology.

 USE CASE 2